52sierra-main/spt-3.9.8downpatcher/readme.md

 ### patch_generator
 will compare the source and target directories recursively and create a patch directory which mimics the folder structure.
-the path for these directories must be set manually(check the source code).
+The path for these directories must be set manually(check the source code).
-it will then create the binary diff files and place them where the target file's location is in the folder structure.
+It will then create the binary diff files and place them where the target file's location is in the folder structure.
-it also creates another replicate folder structure containing the files that exists in the target but not in the source so that it can be pasted in the patching process.
+It also creates another replicate folder structure containing the files that exists in the target but not in the source so that it can be pasted in the patching process.
+Another output is the delete list that makes a txt file listing the files that are in the source but not in the target so it can be used by the patcher for removal.
-check the script for all the files relative location settings.
+Check the script for all the files relative location settings.
-the script uses multithreading using threadpoolexecutor.
+The script uses multithreading using threadpoolexecutor.

 ### patcher
 will apply the patch using the patch folder, delete list, and the additional folder created by the patch generator.
-the .info metadata file must be created manually(just use notepad to create .txt and rename it into filename.info, check the source to see how it should look like).
+The .info metadata file must be created manually(just use notepad to create .txt and rename it into filename.info, check the source to see how it should look like).
-the version line in the metadata file is used to check the patchability of the selected directory.
+The version line in the metadata file is used to check the patchability of the selected directory.
-it should be placed in the root of the patcher folder. the patcher will prompt the user to choose the directory that needs patching with tkinker.
+It should be placed in the root of the patcher folder.
+The patcher will prompt the user to choose the directory that needs patching with tkinter.
-once the user chooses the directory, the rest of the process including patching and copy-pasting the additional files is automatic.
+Once the user chooses the directory, the rest of the process including patching and copy-pasting the additional files is automatic.
-it will auto delete the specified files(delete list).
+It will auto delete the specified files(delete list).
-this also is multithreaded using threadpoolexecutor.
+This also is multithreaded using threadpoolexecutor.
-you can use pyinstaller to build it into a portable exe file.
+You can use pyinstaller to build it into a portable exe file.
-recommended command is->  pyinstaller --onefile --console filename.py
+Recommended command is->  pyinstaller --onefile --console filename.py